"Letís just think different. Donít 'think different,' thatís Apple." — Richard Hendrix

 Beyond the Impossible: After Richard tweaks Pied Piper, it achieves a data compression rate previously thought to be impossible.

-The Big Board: Jared uses one, along with some reverse psychology, in an attempt to get Dinesh and Gilfoyle to do some work.
+The Big Board: Jared uses one, along with some reverse psychology, in an attempt to get Dinesh and Guilfoyle to do some work.
 Despite its transparency it works, much to Dinesh's disgust.

 Bland-Name Product: The production team said one of the hardest parts of character design was the company names.
 Nearly everything they came up with was taken.
 They settled on things like "Hooli" and "Goolibib" which sound like "Google" being twisted around a bit.